xurion/ffxi-targeter/README.md

 An FFXI Windower 4 addon that targets the nearest enemy to you based on a target list.

-*Use case:* In Dynamis Divergence, quickly target the closest statue amongst other enemies, even if it is right behind you.
+*Example:* In Dynamis Divergence, quickly target the closest statue amongst other enemies, even if it is right behind you.

 ## Load